yunweiliang/yunweiliang.github.io/_posts/2020-08-04-on-competitive-engineering-in-seattle.markdown

 ```
 What I am working on right now is solving the problem of keeping track of the book assignments in a pod.
 In other words, I'm thinking about how I can design a pod class to circulate the books most efficiently.

-#### For database design
-Currently, I am looking into using Firestore to keep a database of the information outlined in the classes above.
-I